 Inadequate Tear Production

 There are many potential reasons that you may not produce an adequate quantity of tears.
-A number of systemic conditions such as Sjorgren’s Syndrome or autoimmune connective tissue diseases such as Rheumatoid Arthritis and Lupus Erythematosis may decrease the quantity of tears that you produce.
+A number of systemic conditions, such as Sjorgren’s Syndrome, or autoimmune connective tissue diseases, such as Rheumatoid Arthritis and Lupus Erythematosis, may decrease the quantity of tears that you produce.
 Patients with Sjorgren’s Syndrome may experience dry eyes as well as a dry mouth and arthritis.

 Excessive Evaporation of Tears

-There are a number of factors that can cause an excessive evaporation of your tears.
-These can include environmental factors such as being exposed to forced hot air heat at home or at work, dry climates in general, air travel, reduced blinking from contact lens wear, reduced blinking from looking at a computer screen or reading for long periods of time, air pollution or even just blowing your hair dry.
+There are a number of factors that can cause an excessive evaporation of tears.
+These can include environmental factors, such as being exposed to forced hot air heat at home or at work, dry climates in general, air travel, reduced blinking from contact lens wear, reduced blinking from looking at a computer screen or reading for long periods of time, air pollution or even blowing your hair dry.

 Your tears may evaporate too quickly if you suffer from low-grade eyelid inflammation, called Blepharitis.
 Within your eyelids are tiny tubular glands called Meibomian Glands.
-Any inflammation of the eyelids, such as from Blepharitis, or a condition called Ocular Rosacea can cause the Meibomian Glands to stop secreting their oily film.
+Any inflammation of the eyelids, such as from Blepharitis, or a condition called Ocular Rosacea, can cause the Meibomian Glands to stop secreting their oily film.
 This oily film is required as an outer layer of the tear film to prevent evaporation.
 Without the oily layer being present, it is very likely that you will experience a rapid evaporation of tears and symptoms of Dry Eyes.

 This is an especially common problem for perimenopausal women, as it is believed that 75% of women in this age group have some presence of facial rosacea.
-This along with the general hormonal changes occurring during this time, make perimenopausal woman particularly susceptible to dry eyes.
+This, along with the general hormonal changes occurring during this time, make perimenopausal woman particularly susceptible to dry eyes.

 Treatment of Dry Eyes

-Even with the above treatment options, there are some patients that may not respond as well as we would like due to some underlying low-grade inflammatory or infectious process.
-In these cases it may be necessary for us to also prescribe an oral antibiotic such as doxycycline or an anti-inflammatory eye drop such as a steroid eye drop.
+Even with the above treatment options, there are some patients that may need further intervention due to an underlying low-grade inflammatory or infectious process.
+In these cases, it may be necessary for us to also prescribe an oral antibiotic such as doxycycline or an anti-inflammatory eye drop such as a steroid eye drop.
 With careful diagnosis and a systematic therapeutic approach, sufferers of dry eye syndrome can most often experience considerable improvement.